2600hz/monster-ui/docs/appstore.md

-title: Add your app to the App Store

-## Adding your application to the App Store
+# Adding your application to the App Store

 The Monster-UI Framework has been built to allow developers to code their own apps and to allow them to reach their users via the Monster-UI.

 There are 2 ways to add your applications inside the database.